-As a general rule, never buy car window tint film online.
+As a general rule, never buy car window tint films online.
 Sure, online retailers like Amazon may have extremely cheap prices, but there’s no way to guarantee that you’re getting the high-quality film you’re looking for.
-Often, you’ll end up getting a poorly made film that has no business getting installed on your auto glass.
+Often, you’ll end up getting a poorly made film that has no business getting installed on your window glass.

 If you’re looking for where to buy tint film for cars, save yourself the trouble and head to your local tint shop.
 If you’re determined to buy the film online, try to order the materials directly from the manufacturer.

 Films may seem simple to install, but it’s not as easy as it looks.
 You have to measure each window correctly, cut the film to the right dimensions, and prep the glass the right way.
 If you don’t, the tinting film won’t stick to the glass properly and could create air bubbles.